 Nonsense!
 Carbs are the least important out of the three macros, but critically important to fuelling our body, brain and movement.
 The ridiculous amount of Processed/Refined Carbs and Sugar is what’s making us fat and Diabetic.
 More on this later.

 #3 – Whole Grains and Wheat is good for you

-Hmmm… BS!
+Hmmm… that’s fantastic costly marketing over recent decades than science fact!
 As 200,000 year-old modern humans, we’ve only started consuming wheat and grains recently, and exponentially so once mass milling, farming and genetically modified crops were ramped up 50-60 years ago.
 This ties in perfectly with the epidemic rise of obesity and diabetes we’ve witnessed in that time.
 Coincidence?

 We’ve not evolved to thrive on wheat, let alone at the volumes we do today…

 #4 – Be strong and healthy by consuming lots of Milk and Cheese

 Really?
 Optimal health is drinking the milk of cows – the mothers milk that supports the development of calves?
 And even better, consume a cocktail of cows milk from hundreds of mass-farmed antibitoic-riden, corn and soy-fed cows in every bottle.

 Hello – Cows are supposed to eat grass, and produce milk for their young!
 Are all the cows milk and cheese products actually great for us, or is consuming them great for these massive dairy companies and the government?

 #5- Breakfast is the most important meal of the day